AxisCommunications/acap3-examples/tensorflow-to-larod-cv25/README.md

 ## The example model

 In this example, we'll train a simple model with one input and two outputs.
 The input to the model is a scaled FP32 RGB image of shape (256, 256, 3), while both outputs are scalar values.
-However, the process is the same irrespective of the dimensions or number of inputs or outputs.
+However, the process is the same regardless of the dimensions or number of inputs or outputs.
 The two outputs of the model represent the model's confidences for the presence of `person`  and `car`. **Currently (TF2.3), there is a bug in the `.tflite` conversion which orders the model outputs alphabetically based on their name.
 For this reason, our outputs are named with A and B prefixes, as to retain them in the order our application expects.**

 The model primarily consist of convolutional layers.